Performance and Portfolio Update

 Past performance is no guarantee of future results.

-MSCI ESG Research evaluates companies’ ESG characteristics and derives corresponding ESG scores and ratings.
+ΔMSCI ESG Research evaluates companies’ ESG characteristics and derives corresponding ESG scores and ratings.
 Companies are ranked by ESG score against their sector peers to determine their eligibility for the MSCI ESG indices.
-MSCI ESG Research identify es the highest-rated companies in each peer group to meet the float-adjusted market capitalization sector targets.
-The rating system is based on general and industry-specific ESG criteria, assigning ratings on a 7-point scale from AAA (highest) to CCC (lowest).
+MSCI ESG Research identifies the highest-rated companies in each peer group to meet the float-adjusted market capitalization sector targets.
+The rating system is based on general and industry-specific ESG criteria, assigning ratings on a seven-point scale from AAA (highest) to CCC (lowest).

 ƒWeighted Average is an average in which each quantity to be averaged is assigned a weight.
 These weightings determine the relative importance of each quantity on the average.